 At UVA, we offer a variety of medication or therapy options to treat your fibroids.

-You may use birth control pills to regulate your menstrual cycle for more predictable periods or to reduce bleeding between periods.
-Some women can't take birth control pills because of other medical conditions, their age or if they smoke.
+You may use birth control pills to have more predictable periods or to reduce bleeding between periods.

-Birth control pills do not typically shrink fibroids.
-The hormones may actually cause fibroids to enlarge or lead to other side effects.
+Birth control pills don't typically shrink fibroids.
+The hormones can actually make fibroids bigger.